 IB World Schools

-The International Baccalaureate® (IB) offers high quality programmes of international education to a worldwide community of schools.
+The International Baccalaureate® (IB) offers high quality programs of international education to a worldwide community of schools.
 There are more than 900,000 IB students in over 140 countries.

 The PYP is designed for students aged 3 to 12.
 It focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.